ENG 3004 - Systems Engineering and Industry Practice

-Course Code ENG 3004 Course Systems Engineering and Industry Practice Coordinating Unit Technology Education Centre Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Incompatible ELEC ENG 3100, MECH ENG 3027, MECH ENG 3105 Assumed Knowledge ENG 1001 Course Description Good engineering solutions require consideration of systems thinking, including elements such as stakeholder requirements, life cycle management, and design documentation.
+Course Code ENG 3004 Course Systems Engineering and Industry Practice Coordinating Unit Centre for STEM Education and Innovation Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 48 units at Levels I and II of the Program Incompatible ELEC ENG 3100, MECH ENG 3027, MECH ENG 3105 Assumed Knowledge ENG 1001 or TECH 1003 Course Description Good engineering solutions require consideration of systems thinking, including elements such as stakeholder requirements, life cycle management, and design documentation.
 This course will show how to apply a systems engineering approach to all of the elements of a universal engineering project: the consideration of the various stages of design, which include problem identification, concept generation, concept selection and design embodiment; and the fundamentals of good design practice, including aesthetics, ergonomics and safety.
 This course provides graphical, written and spoken language development in professional engineering industry contexts, as well as an awareness of the importance of career planning.
 Industry concerns such as ethical practice, sustainability, and environmental impact are strongly emphasised.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesUpon successful completion of this course you will be able to:

 - Communicate professionally and effectively through written, oral, and graphical means with others in the engineering profession and broader community, including conveying deep discipline knowledge to a generalist audience

 - Demonstrate an ability for self-appraisal of strengths and weaknesses in cognitive and affective domains